How to use cloud services to meet up, save time and get more done

 But that doesn’t mean you have to continue to muddle through.
-With the right suite of cloud-based communication and collaboration tools, you can give your meetings a much needed, top-to-bottom makeover.
+With the right suite of cloud-based phone systems and collaboration tools, you can give your meetings a much needed, top-to-bottom makeover.
 They become easier to set up and more engaging to attend.
 They also can become much more focused and help you get important work done.

 This five-step guide will show you just how simple and affordable your meeting makeover can be.

 Traditional voice conferences are the bread and butter of team meetings.
 But they can be really clunky.
 First, you’ve got to schedule around the availability of your conference bridge.
 Then you have to initiate meeting invitations that include lengthy dial-in numbers and access codes that are easy to mistype and to misdial.
 You also are limited in what you can do once you get everyone together.
 You can’t share your desktop or use video to see reactions.
 And with nothing to look at, boredom can set in.
 It’s no wonder most of us multitask during conference calls.
 We check email or text messages, surf the web or go hunting under our desk to search for that favourite pen we lost days earlier.

 Fortunately, you can conquer the boredom and break free from these “voice only” limitations with today’s powerful new cloud-based meeting services.
 You and each member of your team get your own “always on” virtual meeting room to use whenever you want.
 Your personal meeting room can be used for spontaneous or planned meetings complete with video conferencing, desktop sharing and multiparty chat.
 It’s all highly intuitive and easy to use.